JoshData/python-email-validator/README.md

 `allow_empty_local=False`: Set to `True` to allow an empty local part (i.e.
     `@example.com`), e.g. for validating Postfix aliases.

+`dns_resolver=None`: Pass an instance of [dns.resolver.Resolver](https://dnspython.readthedocs.io/en/latest/resolver-class.html) to control the DNS resolver including setting a timeout and [a cache](https://dnspython.readthedocs.io/en/latest/resolver-caching.html).
+The `caching_resolver` function shown above is a helper function to construct a dns.resolver.Resolver with a [LRUCache](https://dnspython.readthedocs.io/en/latest/resolver-caching.html#dns.resolver.LRUCache).
+Reuse the same resolver instance across calls to `validate_email` to make use of the cache.

 Internationalized email addresses
 ---------------------------------